franko003/Price_Indicator_Analysis/MVP/README.md

 ## Data Collection

 In order to get data from more traditional products and newer assets, I will be extracting data from both Quandl and Cryptocompare.
 Each has its own API that is freely available, Quandl even has a package to be used specifically with Python.
-For this project I am going to focus on historical daily price data, including the basis open, high, low, and close price as well as volume.
-The end goal for collection is to have a database schema setup with three tables, one for Data source, one for Product names, and one for Price Data.
+For this project I am going to focus on historical daily price data, including the basic open, high, low, and close price as well as volume.
+The end goal for collection is to have a database schema setup with three tables, one for Data source, one for Symbol names, and one for Daily_Prices data.
 These tables will be linked by keys and include the relevant price and volume information mentioned above.

 From Quandl, I want to look at data from highly traded products across different asset classes.
 My breakdown follows...